 Visitors are expected to familiarise themselves with the full safeguarding agenda for visitors (issued on arrival).
 Please note that you will also be accompanied by a member of staff at all times.

-Visitors risk assessment completed:
+Visitors tisk assessifier it completed.

-Signed:
+Staff Name Signed:

 Date:

 Visitor Agreement:

-Signed:
+Visitor Name Signed:

-Date:
+Organisation Date:

-This form (and accompanying risk assessment) should be completed for each individual visitor then passed the Head of Education.
+This form (and accompanying risk assessment) should be completed for each individual visitor then passed the Head Teacher.